 - Organization of files and records.

-- Mentors new employees on HERC options and business practices.
+- Mentor new employees on HERC options and business practices.
 Serves as Mentor to other new employees within the organization on business procedures

 - Understand and comply with District, County, State and Federal procedures, policies and statutes;